Chapter 6

 “Yeah, if you like sticky stuff.
 My mom’s a champ at making them—perfect every time.
 I always sucked at it.
 Too impatient.”

-“Quiet, “Alex said.
-“You clean the stones, leave food out.
-It’s a way of giving thanks to our ancestors, so a kind of ‘thanksgiving’ in a way, I suppose.
+“You clean the stones, leave food out,” Alex replied.
+“It’s a way of honoring and thanking our ancestors, I suppose.
 Felt weird as a kid, but it’s cool looking back, connecting to people I never met.
-I liked hearing all the stories.”
+I liked hearing all the stories about them from my dad.”

 They continued to swap tales in the dark for a while, but eventually fatigue crept in.
 Matthew drifted off first, his breathing steady, while Alex lay awake a moment longer, staring at the shadowed ceiling.